ga4gh/va-spec/schema/va-spec/base/def/ExperimentalVariantFunctionalImpactProposition.rst

 **Computational Definition**

-A proposition reporting a conclusion from a single assay or study about the functional impact of a variant on a sequence feature (typically a gene or gene product).
+A Proposition describing the impact of a variant on the function sequence feature (typically a gene or gene product).

 **Information Model**